 Each student must complete an individualized program of study in an area of ecology that is approved by the student's advisory committee.
-This program must include two semesters of statistics (e.g., EEES 8400 and an advanced multivariate statistics course such as EEES 8650), EEES 8600 and 8930 (one hour), a selection of at least 12 credit hours of formal EEES courses (or pending approval of the student's thesis committee, non-EEES courses) at the 5000 level or above (excluding EEES 8960 and EEES 8990), and additional courses and research credits to meet the minimum required number of semester hours.
-Ph.D. students must pass a written qualifying examination during the first two years of study and an oral comprehensive examination involving a defense of their research proposal after gaining admission to candidacy.
+This program must include two semesters of statistics (e.g., EEES 8400 and an advanced multivariate statistics course such as EEES 8650), EEES 8600, 8930-004 (1 hr.), 8930-009 (1 hr. per semester, a selection of at least 12 credit hours of formal EEES courses (or pending approval of the student's thesis committee, non-EEES courses) at the 5000 level or above (excluding EEES 8960 and 8990), and additional courses and research credits to meet the minimum required number of semester hours.
+Students must pass a written qualifying examination during the first two years of study and an oral comprehensive examination involving a defense of their research proposal after gaining admission to candidacy.